roman-milk/roman-milk.github.io/baby-sit-the-wife.md

+===

- ****** Baby Sit the Wife Ch.
-04 ****** byStoryTeller07© She had inadvertently pressed herself against them and every wriggle sent a shiver up her spine.
+She had inadvertently pressed herself against them and every wriggle sent a shiver up her spine.
 "No!
 Stop it, please," she moaned around his tongue.
 His kisses had turned her on then the nipple squeeze heated her up.
 His fingers were pressed against her clitoris with the slightest movement sending demanding messages to her brain.
 She should unwrap her legs from around his hand but hadn't the will power.

  She was a mature experienced woman yet this young kid had her panting for more.
 It was worryingly embarrassing.
 A hand easily pushed up the top to find a nipple and the skirt was too short to fend off the most casual attempt.
 More than that the skirt was a temptation to any hand and his was well up there playing her sensitive bits like a musical instrument.
 Any moment she would begin to sing in tune to his fiddle.